 Although there are many factors which play a role in post-partum depression, research has shown that holding, snuggling, kissing and feeling the warmth of their newborn baby on their skin all stimulate hormones which reinforce feelings of wellbeing for mum.

 It can help with breastfeeding

-Your newborn has a heightened sense of smell, so having them on your chest will help baby to seek out your nipple naturally and to begin breastfeeding.
-It has also been found that baby is more likely to latch on and more likely to breastfeed for longer if skin to skin contact has been initiated.
+Your newborn has a heightened sense of smell.
+Having them on your chest will help baby to seek out your nipple naturally and to begin breastfeeding.
+Studies have also found that baby is more likely to latch on and more likely to breastfeed for longer if skin to skin contact has been initiated.
 And for mum, having baby close by helps milk production.